Alison Collins: Lawsuit against the school board

 On April 4, 2021, her lawyer Charles Bonner, said the lawsuit aimed to end what he called lies about the tweets, noting similarities to words used by Malcolm X about bringing together all of those oppressed by racism, “[s]he was saying, ‘Listen, we all got to coalesce, we’ve got to unify, we’ve got to hold hands and recognize our commonality.’
 So she called everyone to action."

 Various legal scholars expressed skepticism about the viability of the suit.
 UC Berkeley Law Dean Erwin Chemerinsky said that California school districts are classified "as agents of the state and thus exempt from damages in civil rights cases."
 Harvard Law professor Laurence Tribe agreed that the suit is likely to be dismissed, saying that, “Courts have more important things to do than provide a stage for the resolution of essentially interpersonal political feuds, especially when the stakes involve the education of children who obviously cannot fend for themselves.”
-A similar 2010 lawsuit, Blair vs. Bethel School District, lost at every level including the 9th circuit court of appeals.
+A similar 2010 lawsuit, Blair vs. Bethel School District, lost at every level including the United States Court of Appeals for the Ninth Circuit.

 On August 16, 2021, a federal judge decided that the lawsuit claims had no merit and dismissed the lawsuit.
 Subsequently, Collins dropped the lawsuit, and stated that "I'm choosing to focus on our schools."
 Defending against the lawsuit cost the school district over $110,000 in legal fees.
 In November 2021, Collins said she does not regret filing the lawsuit because "it reaffirmed my presence on the board.
 And it also protected my family."